Cher Lloyd: Musical style

 Early in her career, Lloyd was known for her "infectious pop-rap, charting hits," ranging from songs such as "Swagger Jagger" and "Want U Back" to her collaborations "Really Don't Care" with Demi Lovato and "Oath" with Becky G. With the release of "None of My Business" and "M.I.A", she began to take a more mature approach to her work in what Rolling Stone described as a "mature phase."
 She is often described as pop-rap artist.

 Influences

 Lloyd revealed in an interview that she is a fan of Dolly Parton.
 Lloyd has cited rapper Nicki Minaj as an influence and said that she looks up to Minaj for her "attitude" around "doing what you feel like doing and be who you are."
 Lloyd went on to say that Minaj "has helped change pop music ... and there's no denying it."

 Personal life

 In January 2012, Lloyd announced her engagement to her boyfriend of less than a year, Craig Monk.
 They were married in 2013.
 In May 2018, they had their first child, a daughter.
+In April 2023, Lloyd announced that the couple was expecting their second child together.
+Their second daughter was born on September 9, 2023.